johnrizzo1/intuit/docs/tools_testing.md

 1. Add a new test function in `scripts/test_all_tools.py`
 2. Add the function to the `tests` list in the `main` function
 3. Run the tests to verify that the new tool works correctly

+## Test Coverage

+Our test script currently covers 8 out of the 9 tools listed in the Intuit system:

+1. Web Search (WebSearchTool) ✓
+2. Filesystem Operations (FilesystemTool) ✓
+3. Gmail Integration (GmailTool) ✓
+4. Weather Information (WeatherTool) ✓
+5. Calendar Management (CalendarTool) ✓
+6. Notes Management (NotesTool) ✓
+7. Reminders Management (RemindersTool) ✓
+8. Hacker News Integration (HackerNewsTool) ✓

+The "Desktop Automation" functionality is not directly tested as it appears to be implemented as part of the MCP server tools or elsewhere in the codebase.